Thyb0rg/Cosmos-Validators-League/README.md

 # The Cosmos Validators League.

-Fellow validators, it's time we gather around and have an important conversation, as a collective - for those of us that TRULY care about decentralization.

 In the Cosmos and other PoW blockchains, validators play the critical role of signing transactions and securing the network.
 However, a major issue all networks have to deal with is the concentration of economic and voting power.

 ## Voting power issue.